seqwalt/vioquad_doc/README_run_stuff.md

+## IMPORTANT: Turning Xavier NX on/off
+**Turning ON:**
+- plug in cord, and wait around 1 min, 15 sec before attempting to ssh to Xavier.

+**Turning OFF:**
+- Do `sudo shutdown -h now` command on Xavier NX, then wait about 1 minute before unplugging.

 ## Run rovio with the d435i camera on the Xavier NX
 1. Start rovio and wait for tests to finish:
 ```